KDE/digikam-doc/image_editor/enhancement_tools.rst

         The Image Editor G'MIC-Qt Tool Running the Artistic/Rodilius Filter

-    - **Black and White**: this filter collection is dedicated to process image in gray-scale style, as usual to convert, process the invert to colorize, reduce the map, or simulate fusain drawing.
+    - **Black and White**: this filter collection is dedicated to processing images in gray-scale style, as usual to convert, process the invert to colorize, reduce the map, or simulate fusain drawing.

     .. figure:: images/editor_gmicqt_bw_colorize.webp
         :alt: